How Long Will My Injury Claim Take?

 When you first come in, the first step is to fill out a bunch of forms and answering a bunch of questions.
 And you’ll ask us a bunch of questions too which we will answer for you.
 Then we start the ball moving.

 First, we send letters to insurance companies.
-We send a letter to your insurance company, to the all drivers’ insurance company, to health insurance companies, and we let everyone know that we’re your lawyers now and anything that they want to communicate they should communicate through us.
+Our Portland accident attorneys send a letter to your insurance company, to the all drivers’ insurance company, to health insurance companies, and we let everyone know that we’re your lawyers now and anything that they want to communicate they should communicate through us.

 Once that initial flurry is done, then there is often a bunch of investigation that we have to do.
 We figure out what happened.
 Maybe we measure skid marks, take photos of things, then we talk to your doctors and help you through your medical treatment.
 But the question on the table here is: how long will my injury claim take?